angolaosc/aosf-website/README.md

 pnpm
 ```

-And Then, run the development server:
+And then, run the development server:

 ```bash
 npm run dev